strmprivacy/docs/docs/overview/pii.md

 these data should not be stored into long-term storage.

-[^1]: technically these consent-levels are added as binary encoded small integers, so there is negligeable performance overhead.
+[^1]: technically these consent-levels are added as binary encoded small integers, so there is negligible performance overhead.

 [^2]: configurable